 ∆σh (kPa), K (dimensionless), and qs (kPa)

-For the system of highway walls, the examples of the surcharge loads can be taken by including
+Examples of the surcharge loads can be taken by including the system of highway walls.

 The anchor retaining wall has been expected to be designed for the pressure of the live load surcharge of the value of about 12 kPa when the traffic is assumed to be at the distance from the face of the wall that is equivalent to the ½ of the height of the given wall (AASHTO, 1996).

-As compared to the surcharge loads, the line loads, strip loads and point loads are considered to be the vertical loadings that are being applied to the limited areas.
-The wall system design uses the lateral earth pressure increase which is not found to be constant with varying depths even for the case of the uniform surcharge loadings.
+Compared to the surcharge loads, the line, strip, and point loads are the vertical loadings applied to the limited areas.
+The wall system design uses the lateral earth pressure increase, which is not found to be constant with varying depths, even in the case of uniform surcharge loadings.

-The equations of elasticity theory for the distribution of the lateral stresses have been considered for the calculation of these loadings (NAVFAC, 1982).
-The design earth pressure envelops are then added with the lateral pressures that have been resulted from the surcharges.
+The equations of elasticity theory for the distribution of the lateral stresses have been considered to calculate these loadings (NAVFAC, 1982).
+The design earth pressure envelopes are added with the lateral pressures resulting from the surcharges.

 10‑2 Presumptive average ultimate bond stress for ground/grout interface along anchor bond zone (after PTI, 1996)